chains-project/GoSurf/README.md

 ## Experiments
-The `run_exp.go` script in the experiments folder allows for automating large-scale analysis on Go modules using the GoSurface library.
+The `run_exp.go` script in the experiments folder allows for automating large-scale analysis on Go modules using the GoSurf library.
 To use this script, simply insert a list of "go_module_name version" entries in a text file.

 Two experiments are pre-configured to run: